 They took photographs of objects using low energy photons, but sent their higher energy entangled twins to the camera where their higher energies enabled them to be recorded.
 New technologies like these involving the strange behavior of quantum particles are in development, it seems, and promise to transform our world in coming decades.

-Perhaps entanglement will provide a path to faster-than-light communication, which is desperately needed if we are going to signal distant space-craft in real time.
-Most scientists say, no, it can’t be done, but there may be ways to engineer around the difficulties; technology may become available to create an illusion of instantaneous communication that is actually useful.
+Perhaps entanglement will provide a path to faster-than-light communication, which is necessary to signal distant space-craft in real time.
+Most scientists say, no, it can’t be done, but there might be ways to engineer around the difficulties; technology may become available to create an illusion of instantaneous communication that is actually useful.
 Click on the link in this paragraph to learn more.

-As non-scientists, we don’t have to know everything about the individual trees to know we are walking in a quantum forest.
-One reason for writing this article is to encourage people to think and wonder about the forest and what it means to live in and experience it.
-The truth is, the trees (particles at atomic scales) in the quantum forest violate some of the rules learned when first we studied forests (classical physics).
-They have a spooky quality to them, as Einstein famously put it.
+Non-scientists don’t have to know everything about the individual trees to know they are walking in a quantum forest.
+One reason for writing this essay is to encourage people to think and wonder about the forest and what it means to live in and experience it.
+The truth is, the trees (particles at atomic scales) in the quantum forest seem to violate some of the rules of the forest (classical physics).
+They have a spooky quality, as Einstein famously put it.

-Trees that aren’t there when we aren’t looking suddenly appear when we are looking.
-Trees we think are growing in one place seem to be growing in other places we didn’t expect.
-A tree blows one way in the wind, and we immediately notice a tree at the other end of the forest—where there is no wind—blowing in the opposite direction.
-As of right now, no one has offered an explaination that doesn’t lead to paradoxes and contradictions when closely examined by specialists.
+Trees that aren’t there when no one is looking suddenly appear when someone is looking.
+Trees growing in one place seem to be growing in other places no one expected.
+A tree blows one way in the wind, and someone notices a tree at the other end of the forest—where there is no wind—blowing in the opposite direction.
+As of right now, no one has offered an explaination that doesn’t seem to lead to paradoxes and contradictions when closely examined by specialists.